 - Drink cranberry juice.
 This is a classic home remedy to help with UTIs.
 And it has been scientifically proven.
 Cranberries contain A-type proanthocyanins (PACs), which help prevent bacteria from sticking to the walls of the urinary tract.

 - Wear breathable cotton underwear.
 If a senior doesn’t experience incontinence, then this type of underwear can help reduce bacteria.
 Incontinence products, while effective, are associated with an increase in UTIs.
-If a senior needs incontinence product, make sure they change them promptly and frequently.
+If a senior needs incontinence products, make sure they change them promptly and frequently.

 - Maintain good hygiene.
 Genital and urinary hygiene can help keep the area clean and reduce the bacteria that could cause a UTI.
 Generally, the area should be kept clean and dry.
 Women should wipe from front to back.

 - Hire a professional.
 In some cases, your loved one may not have the ability to keep themselves clean and dry or to use the bathroom on their own.
-Proper in-home care can help your loved one maintain their independence while also promoting safe and healthy habits.
+Proper in-home care can help your loved ones maintain their independence while also promoting safe and healthy habits.

 - Urinate often.
 Seniors should use the bathroom whenever they feel the urge instead of waiting for some time to pass before urinating.
-This can help flush out bacteria and keep it from traveling through the urethra.
+This can help flush out bacteria and keep them from traveling through the urethra.

 - Avoid caffeine and alcohol.
 Some drinks, like alcohol, coffee, acidic fruits, and caffeinated drinks can actually irritate the bladder and worsen UTI symptoms.
 To help keep the bladder functioning properly, try to limit or completely avoid these types of drinks.

 At Caring Senior Service, our professional caregivers can help your aging loved one with these tasks to help prevent a UTI.
 They can also help track symptoms and monitor your loved one for signs of a UTI.
 Each caregiver is specially trained and receives regular training to ensure they are ready to assist seniors — whatever their needs are.
-To learn more about how our caregivers can help keep your loved one healthy, happy, and at home, reach out to our team of experts today!
+To learn more about how our caregivers can help keep your loved one healthy, happy, and at home, reach out to our local team of experts today!